bitsofcotton/ddpmopt/README.md

 So around them, we can re-emphasis original meanings they satisfies and enlarge them by ongoing deep learning methods from some of the groups on inet s.t.
 GPTn-based graphics translators.
 So we recommend to use them s.t. img2img on them after predicting graphics set by ours.

+However, our predictor is being jammed condition now, even the base system/compiler is correct case, there's some of the saturation on function pattern max number concern switch by intent can occur.
+This is because we test P01 predictor with bitsofcotton/p1:p1.cc with -28, 28 argv with bitsofcotton/p2:cr.py with s for each by raw .cc file and predict some of the PRNG on this machine, even the first argument often goes well if another predictors are filtering condition, output can be controlled as to be return to origin point condition, so p1 28 \| p1 -28 \| cr.py s pseudo condition after applying the raw .cc filter can work well on my machie before this post.
+So after posting this, the condition can be broken from our experiences.

+So if this is the jamming from clang++ nor base system nor function saturation to P01 predictor, the result can be broken any which in the meaning on the prediction.
+We observe this especially some graphics set prediction with only the first predicted graphics going to be most of the null condition graphics.
+We didn't discriminate whether this is from the graphics theirselves condition with our predictor nor, it's from the intension from the jammer intent selves.

 # Usage:
     ./predg(32|64)?(mp)? <in0.ppm> ...
     ./qredg(32|64)?(mp)? <in0out.ppm> ...